walunjakarsachinedu/obsidian-vault/languages/typescript/module.md

  - importing object:
 	 - named object: `import {ObjectName} from '/path/to/module.js';`
 	 - named object with alias: `import {ObjectName as aliasName} from '/path/to/module.js';`
-	 - default export: `import ObjectName from '/path/to/module.js';`
+	 - default import: `import ObjectName from '/path/to/module.js';`
+	 - import all objects: `import * as alias from '/path/to/module.js';`

 To use the ES6 module formate  set  `"module": "ES6"`  in `tsconfig.json` file